 David F. M. Brown, M.D. is Chief of the Department of Emergency Medicine at Massachusetts General Hospital.
-He is also an Associate Professor at Harvard Medical School.
+He is also a Professor of Emergency Medicine at Harvard Medical School.

 Dr. David Brown is Chief of the Department of Emergency Medicine at MGH.
 Dr. Brown graduated from Columbia University College of Physicians & Surgeons.
 He then completed his internship and residency at MGH.
-He is an associate professor of surgery at Harvard Medical School.
+He is a Professor of Emergency Medicine at Harvard Medical School.

 Dr. Brown is an active clinician-teacher-administrator.
 Dr. Brown has led new initiatives for the MGH ED, including the implementation of electronic patient tracking, electronic physician order entry and documentation, and the redesign of patient triage and screening.